Represents an 8-bit unsigned integer.

 Representing a Byte as a String

 The type provides full support for standard and custom numeric format strings.
-(For more information, see Formatting Types, Standard Numeric Format Strings, and Custom Numeric Format Strings.)
+(For more information, see Formatting Types in the .NET Framework, Standard Numeric Format Strings, and Custom Numeric Format Strings.)
 However, most commonly, byte values are represented as one-digit to three-digit values without any additional formatting, or as two-digit hexadecimal values.

 To format a value as an integral string with no leading zeros, you can call the parameterless ToString() method.
 By using the "D" format specifier, you can also include a specified number of leading zeros in the string representation.
 By using the "X" format specifier, you can represent a value as a hexadecimal string.
 The following example formats the elements in an array of values in these three ways.